Best Crankbaits For Bass While Spring Fishing

 “That was the very first fish I ever weighed in during a bass tournament,” remembers Robertson, who this summer will be competing in his second Bassmaster Classic.

-Crankbaits For Bass Fishing, Targeting The Flats
+How To Use Crankbait For Bass?
+Targeting The Flats

 “I target the first flats around deeper channel banks, making long casts into water from 1 to about 6 feet deep, then move the bait only 12 to 18 inches at a time, just off the bottom.
 It’s almost like yo-yoing the lure, except that I’m still fishing it horizontally.
 I use shad-type colors, too, not the reds and oranges that work in vegetation.”